nazunalika/linux-guide-and-hints/source/el/openldap.rst

 .. warning:: Potential Pitfalls!

-   * The incorrect -The incorrect configuration in your firewall or other settings can cause login failures
+   * The incorrect configuration in your firewall or other settings can cause login failures
-   * Not using certificates (TLS/SSL) will cause you not to be able to login (This is a RHEL 6/7 LDAP Client Requirement)
+   * Not using certificates (TLS/SSL) will cause you not to be able to login (This is a EL7+ LDAP Client Requirement)
-   * SELinux is a pain when using mounted home directories or certificates (primarily in RHEL 7, will you have problems with certificates/home directories)
+   * SELinux is a pain when using mounted home directories or certificates (primarily in Enterprise Linux 7+, will you have problems with certificates/home directories)
    * If you use /home as an NFS mount, you'll see some nasty side effects if you have local users.

 .. note:: Recommended Information